 - First, decide exactly what you want and why.
 Please make sure it excites you or at the very least causes you to feel expansive about the outcome.

 - Pay attention to the details in the image you create.
+Get curious.
 Visualisation is a skill that needs practice and care in reviewing its effectiveness.
 The precise details need to be correct.
 If you want a meeting to go well for both parties make sure you are smiling and your body language matches a positive demeanour.
 Likewise for the other people.
 See them with smiling faces and with a relaxed positive outlook.

 - It is essential to ensure your language is positive.
 Your brain doesn’t process negative language without introducing the very thing you do not want to see or do.
 ‘Don’t make a mistake.’
 Or ‘Don’t say the wrong thing’ are introducing precisely what you don’t want.
 Focus on words that are towards the outcome or goal that you desire.